Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Results

 For $\Omega_0=0$ the above Hamiltonian corresponds to earlier derivations~\cite{Fath1995,Cazalilla2005}.
-In this case $t_2=0$ (or equivalently $t_1=0$) maps to the pure Ising model, with finite asymmetry extrapolating between the two limits, with the SU(2) symmetry being slowly restored as $t_2 \rightarrow t_1$.
-A Kosterlitz-Thouless (KT) type transition takes place at $\Delta=1$ at half-filling, with long-range CDW (antiferromagnetic order in the spin-chain) present for $\Delta >1$ in the thermodynamic limit \cite{Cloizeaux1966,Langari1998,Fath1995,Cazalilla2005}.
-Due to the exponentially slow opening of the gap, however, finite superfluid-like order is observed for large system sizes even at half-filling as observed in the DMRG results in the previous section.
+In this case $t_2=0$ (or equivalently $t_1=0$) maps to the pure Ising model.
+Finite asymmetry interpolates between the two limits, with the SU(2) symmetry being slowly restored as $t_2 \rightarrow t_1$.
+A Kosterlitz-Thouless (KT) type transition takes place at $\Delta=1$ at half filling, with long-range CDW (antiferromagnetic order in the spin chain) present for $\Delta >1$ in the thermodynamic limit \cite{Cloizeaux1966,Langari1998,Fath1995,Cazalilla2005}.
+Due to the exponentially slow opening of the gap, however, QLRO is still observed for relatively large system sizes even at half filling.